divadnauj-GB/snake_game_uptc/docs/info.md

 ## 1. General System Description

 Below you can see the description and hardware implementation (Verilog RTL) of the Snake game.
 The design is intended to control 4 coupled 8×8 LED matrices, forming a 16×16 pixel game area.
 The circuit integrates clean reading of mechanical buttons, the complete game logic through a state machine, snake and food position control, a BCD scoring system, and SPI communication to drive the external displays via the MAX7219 driver.

 ![Figure 1: Hardware architecture and data flow in snake_top.](architecture_diagram.png)

 *Figure 1: Hardware architecture and data flow in snake_top.*
-*Figure 1: Hardware architecture and data flow in snake_top.*

 ## 2. Internal Module Description